Interview with Sigrún Tómasdóttir and Sverrir Guðmundsson

 You mentioned that different boreholes have different background TCC values.
 How did you come up with the threshold for your water quality evaluation?

-Thresholds are relative to the particular borehole and its specific complex bacterial communities, which can vary between events, location, time of the year, etc. Indeed, we have found that during some of the events, TCC values in some boreholes exceeded the set threshold, and the water remained of good quality.
+Thresholds are relative to the particular borehole and its specific complex bacterial communities, varying between events, location, time of the year, etc. Indeed, we have found that during some of the events, TCC values in some boreholes exceeded the set threshold, and the water remained of good quality.
 Therefore, we set our thresholds iteratively.
 We generally put them lower than needed because we have a production capacity that exceeds two times the demand, and we can afford to be stricter.

 Does BactoSense help you manage water production, and do you see a benefit?